Friday, November 29, 2024

 -------------------------------------------------------------------------------

 After a solid week of watching Connie Rocket matches from dinner to bedtime, the encounter now felt strangely personal.
-Alicia held onto her hood with one hand and her gym bag with the other as she walked down the snow-dusted ramp leading to the talent entrance.
-Her mentor stood by the heavy door, holding it open.
-Alicia took a deep breath and tried to calm her nerves before making conversation.
-It didn't work.
+Alicia held onto the hood of her ivory wool coat with one hand and her gym bag with the other as she descended the snow-dusted ramp.
+Her mentor stood by the talent entrance door.
+Alicia tried to calm her nerves before making conversation.
+Breathe in, breathe out.
+It didn’t work.
 She was hopeful about the next breath, but alas.
 Sabrina was getting Alicia With Nerves tonight.

 "Hey!
-Look who it is!" called the veteran into the darkness.
+Look who it is!" the veteran shouted into the darkness.
 For some reason, it always seemed more appropriate to shout in these situations at night.
 "How you feeling?"

-They crossed the threshold into the brightly lit backstage area.
-The light momentarily stung before the debuting wrestler's eyes adjusted.
-There was a chair next to the door.
-She had been waiting.
-"Nervous," the newcomer said, eliciting a nod from her trainer.
-"But ready.
-I wish I could get in there now and just be in it."
-That comment–or at least the enthusiasm behind it–earned a smile.
+“Nervous,” Alicia said, eliciting a nod from her trainer.
+“But ready.
+I wish I could get in there now and just be in it.”
+That comment - or at least the enthusiasm behind it - earned a slap on the shoulder.

-"Layla!" shouted the veteran wrestler, startling the rookie out of her self-guided visual tour.
-"Long time no see!
-I hear you were tearing it up in the UK."
-Alicia gave the unfamiliar woman across the room a polite little wave.
+"Layla!" shouted Sabrina, startling Alicia out of her self-guided visual tour.
+"Been a while!
+I heard you were tearing it up in the UK."

 "Hey, there's still time.
-And I've watched tapes.
-I've seen you putting in the work," said Sabrina, genuine admiration in her voice.
+And I've seen tapes.
+I can tell you're putting in the work," said Sabrina, genuine admiration in her voice.
 "And when they book it, you can recount the lights and make sure they're all there."
-It was a joke, but there was a barb in it.

-The raven-haired woman took note of the sting but seemingly no offense.
-"Who's this?" she asked, gesturing a thumb toward Alicia before realizing the newcomer could probably speak.
+Layla took notice of the barb but seemingly no offense.
+"Who's this?" she asked, pointing a thumb toward Alicia before realizing the newcomer could probably speak.
 "Sorry.
-I'm Layla Navarro."
+I'm Layla Navarro," she said, shaking Alicia's hand.

-Alicia shook it as she introduced herself.
 "Alicia Winthrop."
-While approaching for the handshake, the new wrestler caught a glance inside the locker.
+She caught a glance inside the visitor's locker.
 Bundled in a heap on top of a red gym bag was something that looked like a towel.
 No - it was a mask.
 Green and silver.
 "Phenom?!"
-Her jaw dropped once again.
 More than starstruck, the rookie almost felt faint.
-"You- I saw you both- your match was-" she gestured the rest, and although she felt it mostly came across, the rookie eventually found her words.
-"The first match I ever saw was you two!"
+"You- I saw you both- your match was-" She gestured the rest, and although she felt it mostly came across, Alicia eventually found her words, "The first match I ever saw was you two!"

-"That's right; I remember you said that," recalled Sabrina with a smile, and then a realization.
+"That's right; I remember you said that," said Sabrina.
+A look of realization flashed across her face.
 "Your excursion year must almost be up by now.
 I bet you're ready."

-Layla responded with a complicated little nod.
-"Yeah.
-I've enjoyed it, but I'm looking forward to having a promotion to call home," she explained before noticing the newcomer needed to catch up.
-"I trained with All-Star Joshi Wrestling.
-The final part of training is spending a year traveling to different promotions to learn all you can before going back to Japan and joining the roster.
+Layla responded with a complicated little nod, "Yeah.
+I've enjoyed it, but I'm looking forward to having a promotion to call home."
+She seemed to notice the newcomer's confusion.
+"I trained with All-Star Wrestling.
+The final part of training is spending a year traveling to different promotions to learn all you can before returning to San Juan and joining the roster.
 Hence…" she trailed off, pointing back and forth between herself and Sabrina.
 Layla finished arranging her locker before shutting and locking it.
 "Hey, I've got to see Allen and Helene about something before they get too busy.
 Catch up after?"

-"I'm actually heading that way now," replied Sabrina to the woman known as Phenom.
+Sabrina nodded toward the door.
+"I'm actually heading that way now."
 She turned to Alicia and indicated the locker next to the traveling wrestler's.
-"Put your stuff in 39 and start getting ready.
-If you're booked to fight on the main card, someone from production will call you back, but since you're on the pre-show, you just have to wait in gorilla."
+"Put your stuff in that locker there and start getting ready.
+If you were booked to fight on the main card, someone from production would call you back, but since you're on the pre-show, you just have to wait in gorilla."

 Alicia blinked.
 "In what?"